 Certain information set forth in this news release may contain forward-looking statements that involve substantial known and unknown risks and uncertainties.
 These forward-looking statements are subject to numerous risks and uncertainties, certain of which are beyond the control of the Company, including, but not limited to, risks associated with mineral exploration and mining activities, the impact of general economic conditions, industry conditions, dependence upon regulatory approvals, and the uncertainty of obtaining additional financing.
 Readers are cautioned that the assumptions used in the preparation of such information, although considered reasonable at the time of preparation, may prove to be imprecise and, as such, undue reliance should not be placed on forward-looking statements.
 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.

 Quality Assurance: The Company employs a system of quality control for drill results which includes the use of blanks, certified reference materials (standards) and check assaying.
 Core is logged on site and split with a diamond saw.
-Samples are shipped to Acme Analytical Laboratories Ltd. for analysis.
-All elements with the exception of gold are analyzed by Aqua Regia digestion and ICP-ES analysis.
-Gold is analyzed by fire assay method.
+Samples are shipped to Acme Analytical Laboratories Ltd. for geochemical analysis of copper with all values of greater than 1.000 parts per million copper being reanalyzed by assay methods for copper, gold and silver.

 SOURCE Catalyst Copper Corp.